myzero1/gitflow-plus/README.md

 The script will change the current master/develop of sourcetree,according to current branch.

 # How To Use
-### 1.  copy the gitflow-plus-init.sh to repository.eg:cp gitflow-plus-init.sh /path/to/docker-envs/gitflow-plus-init.sh ###
+### 1.  copy the gitflow-plus-init.sh to repository and run it.eg:cp gitflow-plus-init.sh /path/to/docker-envs/gitflow-plus-init.sh && cd /path/to/docker-envs/gitflow-plus-init.sh && bash gitflow-plus-init.sh ###
 ![image](https://github.com/myzero1/show-time/blob/master/gitflow-plus/screenshot/101.png)

 ### 2.  add Multiple versions of master in sourcetree,the format as master_version.eg:master_nmp ###